3 Years

 STUDY MODULES

-The first two years you will study the same modules as students from the 2-year filmmaking degree course.
-The third year you will study advanced modules according to your specialisation and focus on writing and finalisation of your bachelor thesis under guidance of our teachers.
+The first two years you will study the same modules as students from the 2-year filmmaking degree course and at the same time have several specific classes included in bachelor at Silesian university.
+The third year you will study advanced modules according to your specialisation and focus on writing and finalisation of your bachelor thesis under guidance of teachers.

 Screenwriting Course Specialisation